-With the journalism industry in a state of flux, there are a growing number of news ventures that have elected to operate as non-profit organizations.
+With a decline in advertising revenue and a disruption of traditional business models threatening for-profit journalism, a growing number of news ventures have elected to operate as non-profit organizations.
 Many of these ventures depend upon receiving a federal tax exemption from the Internal Revenue Service ("IRS") under Section 501(c)(3) of the Internal Revenue Code.
-However, confusion about the IRS's standards in applying Section 501(c)(3) has led to applications for tax-exempt status being delayed or denied.
-It has also led to criticism of the IRS as being arbitrary in its decision-making process and adverse to the journalism industry.

 Under Section 501(c)(3), non-profits organized and operated exclusively for certain purposes can be declared exempt from federal income taxes.
 But because journalism in and of itself is not a tax-exempt purpose recognized by the IRS, obtaining Section 501(c)(3) status for a non-profit newsroom can be a challenging and confusing process.
 The video below helps to debunk some of the more common myths and misconceptions.